nicollaskratky/mooc-fi-data-analysis-with-python/README.md

 ├── data/                   # Datasets used in exercises and projects ├── part01-01/              # Solved exercises for Chapter 1, Part 1 (e.g., Python Basics)
 ├── part01-02/              # Solved exercises for Chapter 1, Part 2, and so on...
-├── notebooks/              # Jupyter Notebooks for experiments and detailed analysis ├── notes/                  # Complementary notes and theoretical summaries ├── requirements.txt        # Dependencies needed to run the code └── README.md               # This learning guide
+├── requirements.txt        # Dependencies needed to run the code
+└── README.md               # This learning guide
 ```